Dumbarton Oaks Conference: Goals and outcomes

 On October 7, 1944, the delegates agreed on a tentative set of proposals (Proposals for the Establishment of a General International Organization) to meet these goals.
-The discussions at the conference regarding the make-up of the United Nations included which states would be invited to become members, the formation of the United Nations Security Council, and the right of veto that would be given to permanent members of the Security Council.
+The discussions at the conference regarding the make-up of the United Nations included which states would be invited to become members, the formation of the UN Security Council, and the right of veto that would be given to permanent members of the Security Council.
 Charles E. Bohlen writes that the Dumbarton Oaks Conference "settled all but two issues regarding the organization of the United Nations—the voting procedure in the Security Council and the Soviet pressure for the admission of all sixteen of the Soviet republics to the General Assembly.

 There were a few reasons for that.
 First, the Western countries had an irreversible majority, including due to the countries of the Commonwealth such as Canada, New Zealand, Australia and South Africa.
 This would lead to a de facto inability of the USSR to influence the decision making.
 Second, countries of Eastern Europe that were switching to a Moscow-friendly régime were generally countries that had collaborated with the Axis and, as such, they were not allowed to join the UN immediately.
 Lastly, the seemingly extravagant character of this Soviet demand intended to make clear that any International Organization willing to manage the new world without the USSR being treated equally was condemned to fail.
-This led to the admission of the Ukrainian and the Belarusian SSRs as full members of the UN and prompted Roosevelt to accept in Yalta the right of veto at the Security Council.
+This led to the admission of the Ukrainian and the Belarusian SSRs as full members of the United Nations and prompted Roosevelt to accept in Yalta the right of veto at the Security Council.
 Later, under Truman, Western countries tried to transfer to the General Assembly decision-making competences on security matters in order to circumvent the Soviet veto in the Security Council, given that in the early years of the UN, the overwhelming majority of the General Assembly members were Western countries or Western-friendly.
 These attempts to undermine what had been agreed in Yalta were firmly rejected by the Soviet Union.
-It took the conference at Yalta, plus further negotiations with Moscow, before these issues were solved.
+It took the Conference at Yalta, plus further negotiations with Moscow, before these issues were solved.
 Also at Yalta, a trusteeship system was proposed to take the place of the League of Nations mandate system.
 At the United Nations Conference on International Organization, also known as the San Francisco Conference, in April–June 1945, the Security Council veto powers were established and the text of the United Nations Charter was finalized.
 It was also at the Dumbarton Oaks Conference that the five permanent seats were assigned to the US, USSR, UK, France and China, with the Soviets dropping their opposition to French membership and the others rejecting the US proposal for Brazilian membership.